-Natural Corn Fibers: Ideal for sweeping dust and fine dirt, natural corn fibers are highly durable, and made of expertly bound and hewn corn straw.
+Natural Corn Fibers: These broom bristles are ideal for sweeping dust and fine dirt.
+Natural corn fibers are highly durable, and made of expertly bound and hewn corn straw.

 Polypropylene Bristles: Great for medium to heavy floor sweeps and scrub brushes; offer good abrasion resistance and shear/break strength.
 They are resistant to water, solvents, acids, oils, fungus, and bacteria growth, and will not stain, discolor, or absorb odors.
 Wet or dry applications; indoor and outdoor use.